awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics.md

-# Analyze Email Sending Events With Amazon Kinesis Data Analytics<a name="event-publishing-kinesis-analytics"></a>
+# Analyze email sending events with Amazon Kinesis Data Analytics<a name="event-publishing-kinesis-analytics"></a>

 Amazon Kinesis Data Analytics enables you to process and analyze streaming data using SQL\.
 You can use Amazon Kinesis Data Analytics to analyze your Amazon SES email sending events\.